FHantke/brave-browser-wiki/Chromium-rebases.md

 Do a commit for all the string translation updates, `xtb` files.

+## Creating the PR

+When creating the PR, mark it as `WIP` and put it into draft mode.
+The title should be "Upgrade from Chromium n to Chromium n+1" where `n` is the current version number.

+The PR must contain all of the following labels:

+* `CI/run-audit-deps`
+* `CI/run-draft`
+* `CI/run-network-audit`
+* `CI/run-upstream-tests`

 ## Before merging

 Make builds for QA smoke tests using the following links: